-1. All lots or development sites in the C-1 and C-2 districts have no interior yards required where said lots or development sites abut property lines of commercially or industrially zoned property.
-When interior lot lines of said districts are common with property zoned residentially, interior yards of not less than 10 feet shall be required opposite the residential districts.

-- 2. All lots or development sites in the C-3 district shall have no interior yard requirements. - 3.
+- 1. All lots or development sites in the C-1 and C-2 districts have no interior yards required where said lots or development sites abut property lines of commercially or industrially zoned property.
+When interior lot lines of said districts are common with property zoned residentially, interior yards of not less than 10 feet shall be required opposite the residential districts. - 2.
+All lots or development sites in the C-3 district shall have no interior yard requirements. - 3.
 All lots or development sites in the C-4 district will comply with the interior yard requirements described in NMC 15.352.040(E).

-Applicant's Facts and Findings: This application includes a Planned Unit Development (PUD) that proposes reduced yard setbacks.
+Applicant's Facts This application includes a Planned Unit Development (PUD) that proposes reduced yard setbacks of 2.5 feet within the R-2 zoned portions of the site plan.
 The reduced yard setbacks allow innovation in design and density of this site that promotes the purpose of the PUD to provide an approachable price point for housing, including some affordable housing.
 The standards for a PUD are discussed previously in this narrative.